 Here are 6 reasons to ditch the pizza and pouches and get your kids back to real food:

 - Kids can learn to eat real food.
-Most of us parents overestimate the amount of food children need.
+However rather than offering a food 2-3 times, parents may need to offer it 10-20 times.
+The research shows that as you keep trying new foods there are changes that occur in the proteins we make in our saliva that change thee way we taste food!
+So offer foods many times and in different ways and you will see a change over time.
+Also, most of us parents overestimate the amount of food children need.
 Therefore when a toddler takes two bites of their entree, parents may feel defeated instead of realizing they may have eaten enough.
 Parents then may be more likely to reach for those kid-friendly, addictive snacks (like crackers and gummy snacks) to fill their child’s belly.
 It should be no surprise that grazing-style eating, where hunger does not fully develop, leads to a poor appetite at mealtime.
 Parents should continue to provide opportunities to practice eating healthy foods, and have realistic expectations for what their child should eat.
 With enough practice kids will get used to a healthy array of fruits, vegetables and whole grains.
 Check with your pediatrician to see if your child is meeting expectations for growth to ensure his food intake is on track.

 - Restaurant kids meals are a waste of money.
 When eating out, say no to kid’s meals, which are usually variations on the same “kid-friendly” foods like pizza, chicken nuggets, and sweet drinks.
 Most of these menus have little to no vegetables or fruit.
 They may be belly fillers and provide calories but little added nutritional value for your dollar.
 Instead, order a healthy similarly priced appetizer and/or share your entree with your little one (restaurant meals are so oversized that chances are good that the serving is too big for you anyway).
 Alternatively, order a few entrees “family style” and ask the server to bring extra plates for whole family to sample.
 This encourages kids to be adventurous and get used to trying new foods.